 If we are traveling international and if have an offline MAP application on our mobile phone, then it will save roaming charges.

-Suppose you want to send an urgent email to your boss and due to poor connectivity internet going off so in that case, the mail service provider app like Gmail helps us to write emails without the internet, and once the internet connectivity would be normal the mail automatically send to the boss.
+Suppose you want to send an urgent email to your boss and due to poor connectivity internet going off so in that case, the mail service provider app like Gmail helps us to write emails without the internet, and once the internet connectivity would be normal the mail automatically sends to the boss.

-It is a method to develop a mobile application in a way that it can run and perform the necessary functions in an absence of an active network connectivity.
+It is a method to develop a mobile application in a way that it can run and perform the necessary functions in an absence of active network connectivity.